lab-SCHC/lab-SCHC.github.io/docs/concepts.md

 This section describes the logic of initializing, configuring, and using the lab.SCHC FullSDK in different scenarios.

+### Role

+The role of lab.SCHC FullSDK is to enable the SCHC compression and fragmentation mechanisms on device side, either by being fully embedded into an AT modem application that receives messages from an UDP client, or by being deployed on the device directly.

+### Layer integration

+Lab.SCHC FullSDK integrates with both the underlying LPWAN technology and the upper application layer.

+The configuration of lab.SCHC FullSDK at runtime, the exchange of packets or the adaptation with the Level2 layer are tasks assumed by [interfaces](#interfaces), each provided in a dedicated header file.

 ### Paradigm

 One major structuring requirement for the lab.SCHC FullSDK is the ability to support low power modes.
 Consequently, its implementation allows it to be fully integrated in an **event-driven** environment.

-When an event concerning the lab.SCHC FullSDK occurs (e.g. data reception, timeout, etc.), the application layer is informed by a callback.
-It is then up to it to decide when to let the lab.SCHC FullSDK process the event, by calling a dedicated function.
-Once an event has been processed (the dedicated function has returned), the lab.SCHC FullSDK does not perform any additional processing.
+1. When an event concerning the lab.SCHC FullSDK occurs (e.g. data reception, timeout, etc.), the application layer is informed by a callback.
+2. Then, the application decides whether to let the Acklio FullSDK process the event or not.
+If yes, it calls a dedicated function.
+3. Once an event has been processed (the dedicated function has returned), the lab.SCHC FullSDK does not perform any additional processing.

 ### Sequence diagrams